-The stakeholder expert workgroup then moved on to risk identification, which involved discussing how estuary stressors will interact with the GBP priorities/goals and how the impacts of the risks may make it difficult for GBEP to meet the GBP goals.
-The workgroup identified and defined 11 estuary stressors through this brainstorming session (Figure 1) that the workgroup thought were impactful when discussing coastal resilience.
-The following stressors are the ones that the group determined Galveston Bay is facing now or will face in the future.
-Changes to Land Use and the Built Environment (infrastructure) is linked to population increase, but distinct from it to focus on specific infrastructure changes.
-This includes everything from increased impervious pavement to increased shipping traffic (both size and quantity of ships).
-Chronic Higher Tides/Nuisance Flooding refers to high water that is marine or estuarine water and is not related to storm surge.
-Increase in Extreme Events (coastal flooding/storm surge) refers to flooding events that are marine/ estuarine water related to a storm event.
-Increasing drought relates to both chronic dry weather and episodic drought "events."
-Increasing Inland Flooding (largely rain-based) refers to freshwater flooding and distinguishes these events from the marine/estuarine nuisance flooding and from storm surge.
-Ocean Acidification in the context of Galveston Bay has not been well studied.
+The stakeholder expert workgroup then moved on to risk identification, which involved discussing how estuary stressors will interact with the GBP priorities/ goals and how the impacts of the risks may make it difficult for GBEP to meet the GBP goals.
+Through this brainstorming session, the workgroup identified and defined 11 estuary stressors (Figure 1) affecting coastal resilience that Galveston Bay is facing now or will face in the future.

+- Changes to Land Use and the Built Environment (infrastructure) is linked to population increase, but distinct from it to focus on specific infrastructure changes.
+This includes everything from increased impervious pavement to increased shipping traffic (both size and quantity of ships). - Chronic Higher Tides/Nuisance Flooding refers to high water that is marine or estuarine water and is not related to storm surge. - Increase in Extreme Events (coastal flooding/storm surge) refers to flooding events that are marine/ estuarine water related to a storm event. - Increasing drought relates to both chronic dry weather and episodic drought "events." - Increasing Inland Flooding (largely rain-based) refers to freshwater flooding and distinguishes these events from the marine/estuarine nuisance flooding and from storm surge. - Ocean Acidification in the context of Galveston Bay has not been well studied.
 Here, we refer to the extent to which acidification of Gulf and ocean water and the processes that lead to it could influence acidification of Galveston Bay water.
-The impacts discussed here are those for Galveston Bay waters.
-Population Increase refers to the number of permanent residents and tourists in the Galveston Bay region.
-Sea Level Rise and Subsidence refers to chronic, long-term rising marine/estuarine water that is caused by a combination of eustasy (the volume of the ocean based on water quantity and temperature) and subsidence (also referred to as Relative Sea Level Rise) in the Galveston Bay region.
-Warmer Summers refers to an increase in both high daily air temperatures and average temperatures during the warmest part of the year.
-Warmer Waters refers to the temperature of the water itself overall (i.e., not seasonally but rather daily), either due to increases in air temperature, reduction of cooler water inflows, etc. that would impact organisms in the water.
-Warmer Winters refers to an increase in both high daily air temperatures and average temperatures during the coolest part of the year.
+The impacts discussed here are those for Galveston Bay waters. - Population Increase refers to the number of permanent residents and tourists in the Galveston Bay region. - Sea Level Rise and Subsidence refers to chronic, long-term rising marine/estuarine water that is caused by a combination of eustasy (the volume of the ocean based on water quantity and temperature) and subsidence (also referred to as Relative Sea Level Rise) in the Galveston Bay region. - Warmer Summers refers to an increase in both high daily air temperatures and average temperatures during the warmest part of the year. - Warmer Waters refers to the temperature of the water itself overall (i.e., not seasonally but rather daily), either due to increases in air temperature, reduction of cooler water inflows, etc. that would impact organisms in the water. - Warmer Winters refers to an increase in both high daily air temperatures and average temperatures during the coolest part of the year.